taylor-vann/somehooks/README.md

 Passive and reactive hooks can be combined to create custom hooks.

-While other environments leverage incredible feats of transpilation to use hooks alongside components, *SomeHooks* is scoped to the browser or nodejs and requires a more declarative and factory-driven approach.
+While other environments require transpilation to use hooks alongside components, *SomeHooks* is scoped to the browser.
+It requires a more declarative and factory-driven approach.

 Keep in mind: custom hooks are potentially comprised of reactive hooks, so custom hooks can cause infinite loops.

-In the example below, a custom hooks factory returns a custom hook function.
+A custom hooks should factory return a custom hook function.
+In the example below, the `createClock` factory returns a `useClock` hook.

 Typescript: